SportAdd to Favourites

 In Junior School, there are many sporting opportunities available to students ranging from House, representative and elite level competitions to group and private lessons.

-House sport includes Athletics, Basketball, Cricket, Cross Country, Diving, Football, Gymnastics, Hockey, Netball, Softball, Swimming, Tennis and Touch Football.
-These activities are hotly contested at House carnivals and competitions and instil a strong sense of pride, teamwork and school spirit in the students.
+House sport includes Athletics, Cross Country, Diving, Gymnastics and Swimming.
+These activities are hotly contested at House carnivals and instil a strong sense of pride, teamwork and school spirit in the students.

 These are graded competitions and students are selected into teams based on their level of skill, fitness and game knowledge.
 Teams train once per week under the direction of qualified and experienced coaches.